FRRouting/frr/doc/user/pim.rst

 PIM also needs to be configured in the underlay to allow the BUM MDT to be setup.
 This is existing PIM configuration:

-- Enable pim on the underlay L3 interface via the "ip pim" command.
+- Enable PIM on the underlay L3 interface via the "ip pim" command.
 - Configure RPs for the BUM multicast group range.
 - Ensure the PIM is enabled on the lo of the VTEPs and the RP.